Tyler, the Creator: Early life and education

+When Okonma was 15, he had a YouTube channel named "bloxhead".
+His first YouTube video was released on February 28, 2008.
+He posted videos until October 2009, when he stopped uploading to focus on his debut album, Bastard.
+The channel was originally titled "I Smell Panties" named after his comedy hip-hop duo group with Jasper Dolphin.

 Career

 2007–2011: Odd Future, Bastard, and Goblin

-Okonma co-founded the alternative hip hop collective Odd Future in 2007, alongside Hodgy, Left Brain, and Casey Veggies.
+Tyler co-founded the alternative hip hop collective Odd Future in 2007, alongside Hodgy, Left Brain, and Casey Veggies.
 They self-released their debut mixtape, The Odd Future Tape, in November 2008.
-On December 25, 2009, Okonma self-released his first solo mixtape, Bastard.
-The mixtape was eventually ranked 32nd on Pitchfork Media's list of the Top Albums of 2010.
-On February 11, 2011, Okonma released the music video for "Yonkers".
+On December 25, 2009, Tyler self-released his first album, Bastard.
+It was eventually ranked 32nd on Pitchfork Media's list of the Top Albums of 2010.
+On February 11, 2011, Tyler released the music video for "Yonkers".
 The video received attention from several online media outlets.
 An extended version with a third verse was made available on iTunes.
-Okonma won Best New Artist for "Yonkers" at the 2011 MTV Video Music Awards.
-Okonma's thematic content in these first two solo projects led fans and publications alike to categorize him in the horrorcore scene, although he vehemently rejected his connection with it.
+Tyler won Best New Artist for "Yonkers" at the 2011 MTV Video Music Awards.
+Tyler's thematic content in these first two solo projects led fans and publications alike to categorize him in the horrorcore scene, although he vehemently rejected his connection with it.